 A man once asked the Prophet ﷺ who was most deserving of his good company.
 He answered, "Your mother."
 The man asked again; he said, "Your mother."
 A third time; "Your mother."
 Only on the fourth did he say, "Then your father."
 (Sahih al-Bukhari, 5971; Sahih Muslim, 2548)

-The pursuit of knowledge is an obligation in Islam upon every Muslim — male and female alike.
-The women of the early Muslim community were scholars, narrators of prophetic tradition, teachers, and consultants.
-The Prophet's wife 'A'ishah (may Allah be pleased with her) was among the greatest scholars of her generation, teaching men and women alike.
+The scholars of Islam understood the word "Muslim" here to include both men and women, making the education of women not a concession but a religious obligation.
+The result is visible from the earliest days of Islam: the women of the first Muslim community were scholars, jurists, narrators of prophetic tradition, teachers, and advisors.
+The Prophet's wife 'A'ishah (may Allah be pleased with her) was among the greatest scholars of her entire generation, men travelled to learn from her, and her teachings are studied to this day.